How To Open a Massage Therapy Business in 9 Steps

 Many new business owners are considering different ways to provide their products and services to the public.
 In the wellness industry, entrepreneurs are also branching out from the traditional brick-and-mortar business.
 Renting an office space could be an excellent fit for you and the clients you expect to attract.
 On the other hand, you might prefer to save on the costs of renting office space.

-There are several benefits to keeping your business funds and personal funds separate when you run a small business.
-One good reason to keep funds separate is that it makes accounting much more manageable.
 Another reason to keep funds separate is to maintain any liability protection that you have.
 Although the LLC and corporate structures come with liability protection, there are ways for a creditor to reach personal assets under certain circumstances.
 This is called piercing the corporate veil.
 Keeping your business and personal accounts separate could help you keep your personal assets protected.

 If you don't need help from the start, you might soon need help as your massage therapy practice grows.
 There are a few questions you need to ask yourself when it comes to hiring staff.

-How much are you willing to pay your staff?
-Do you need to put together a staff manual?
-Do you plan on offering benefits?
-Once you've thought through your requirements for the ideal candidate and what you're willing to offer them, you should be able to begin the hiring process.
+Once you've considered your ideal candidate's requirements and what you're willing to provide, you should be able to begin the hiring process.

 Thinking About Opening a Massage Business?